aet59/MACK-SPRING2024-SQA/REPO.md

 Activity: Create a fuzz.py file that will automatically fuzz 5 Python methods of your choice.
 Report any bugs you discovered by the fuzz.py file. fuzz.py will be automatically executed from GitHub actions.
 Objective: Identify and report bugs through automated fuzz testing of selected Python methods.
-Approach: Develop a fuzz.py script to fuzz test five chosen Python methods.
+Approach: Develop a fuzz.py script to fuzz test days_between, getDevEmailForCommit, make_Chunks, getPythonFileCount, dumpContentIntoFile methods.
 Configure GitHub Actions to automatically execute fuzz.py and report any discovered bugs.
 Outcome: Bugs and vulnerabilities are identified early in the development cycle, allowing for timely resolution and improved software reliability.
 Lessons Learned:
     Understanding of fuzz testing concepts and techniques.